 Play the following version of Red Light, Green Light, integrating strategies to press pause during times when students are frozen.
-Be sure to include instructions on Letting-Go Breath near the end of the game (as described in the Practice Guide).

-On the mats, when "green light" is called, students will move using moderately vigorous movements such as jumping in place, Fresh Start
+On the mats, when "green light" is called, students will move using moderately vigorous movements such as jumping in place, Fresh Start Sequence, or running in place.
+Ask students to notice what happens to their breath and heart rate as they move.
+When "red light" is called, students should freeze in place on the mat.
+During the "red light" sections, tell students they are "pressing pause"